hackeryarn/blog/content/post/making-redux-easy.md

 ---

 React and Redux have become the most popular choice for front end projects.
-They bring a lot to the table.
-React provide fast application, easy ways to create shared components, and a plethora of libraries.
-Redux built on the Elm and Flux architecture to create a clear and simple way to manage state.
+They bring a lot to the table: React provides fast application, easy ways to create shared components, and a plethora of libraries.
+Redux was built on the Elm and Flux architecture to create a clear and simple way to manage state.
 However, Redux has its drawbacks.